Programming Languages & Compilers

 3. The core is a sanity check on new features.
 SPJ's third point: "If you can desugar it into Core, it must be sound; if not, think again."
 For GoFish that is a concrete design rule.
 A proposed mark, operator, or piece of surface sugar earns its place only if it desugars into the existing core.
 If it cannot, that is not a reason to enlarge the core — it is a signal to rethink the feature.
 The core grows slowly, and on purpose.

 Axes and labels are the standing example.
-Both are frontend constructs, not core node kinds: an axis or a label resolves into ordinary core marks — lines, ticks, text — so neither had to widen the core.
+Both are frontend constructs, not core node kinds: an axis or a label resolves into ordinary core marks — lines, ticks, text — so neither has to widen the core.
 That is exactly why they sit in the Frontend section of this wiki — Axes and Labels — and not in Core.

 What follows from it